Mhari Saito Scholarship

 This scholarship, which will be awarded annually in the amount of at least $1,000, has been established to help medical students, and other healthcare professionals in training attend a major educational or scientific conference of a national or international medical or professional association that relates to gastric cancer.

 To be eligible for this scholarship, applicant must:

-• Be enrolled in an accredited medical school
+• Be enrolled in an accredited medical school, residency or fellowship program

 • Have a special interest in gastric cancer research